The Fundamentals of Great Coffee

 Here I lay out everything you need to know to make tasty coffee at home.

-Most people surfing the web today suffer from some kind of ADHD.
+Most people surfing the web today suffer from attention deficit disorder.

-I made this post to boil every single thing I have learned about coffee down to something that can be read and digested in the time it takes to prepare and devour a bowl of instant noodles.
+So I wrote this post to boil every single thing I have learned about coffee down to something that can be read and digested in the time it takes to prepare (and eat) a cup of instant noodles.

 Are you ready to get your career as a superstar home-barista kickstarted?
-Then put down the fidget spinner down for four minutes and thirty seconds and read on.
+Then put down the fidget spinner down for five minutes and thirty seconds and read on.

 #1: The cherry trumps everything